christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 **Localized circuit for belief tracking:** It’s worth noting how ablation experiments reinforce the idea that these capabilities are localized.
 Heads exhibiting induction behavior show significant performance drops when ablated.

-Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys and values, we can start to build a bigger picture of what is happening.
-If this is our sequence:
+Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys and values, we can start to build an abstract, conceptual bigger picture of what is happening.
+If this is our sequence, where the model appears to be tracking the occurences of `box` at index 57, and `basket` at indexes 18 and 29.:

 <br/>